Cotinus coggygria "The Smoke Bush"

 Cotinus coggygria on Greek hillside

-Cotinus Coggygria is native to rocky habitats in the Mediterranean.
+Cotinus Coggygria is native to rocky habitats from the Mediterranean to China.
 It is always a thrill to see a plant or shrub growing wild in its natural habitat.
 Driving around a mountainous area in Greece, I came to a stop to admire Cotinus perched on the edge of the road, growing in scrubby ground and wreathed in "Smoke".
-Since it was growing out of the side of a steep cliff, the image is not the best, but fantastic to see on such a rocky outcrop.